Replacing a (PCV) valve isn’t difficult. But, sometimes accessing it can be a struggle, depending on your vehicle.

 - Reconnect the hose and secure the clamp.

-Finally, If you have a bad (PCV) valve, (PCV) valve replacement could eliminate the problems listed above.
-Over time, oil breaks down and becomes contaminated with dust; dirt and debris from the engine as well as the environment.
-When that happens, oil can’t properly do its job.
+So, if you have a bad (PCV) valve, (PCV) valve replacement could eliminate the problems listed above.
+But, over time, oil breaks down and becomes contaminated with dust; dirt and debris from the engine as well as the environment.
+Finally, when that happens, oil can’t properly do its job.